rossilxx/blog/_posts/2016-02-24-Useful-Shell-Command.md

 ---

 Some Useful Command

-+ Xargs
+* xargs

 xargs
 ------
-+ Execute any command to take every line as an input
++ Execute utility to take every line as an input parameter

       cat <fileName> | xargs -L 1 <command>